sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 #### 1. 🠚 GET login page

-A user goes to the login location in their browser/client (maybe redirected when trying to access a protected application or going directly to the login page).
+A user goes to the login location in their browser/client (either directly or else maybe redirected when trying to access a protected application).

 #### 2. 🠘 Login page (with initial js and nonce)

-Your login service sends back a login page with form fields for **userid** and **password**, plus a hidden field named **token**, and the following JavaScript (somewhere after the fields):
+Your login service sends back a login page with form fields for **userid** and **password**, plus a hidden field named **token**, and the following JavaScript:

 ```javascript
 <script>